Skip to main content

 See how the Wet Fred is set up and cleaned after use in the video tutorials.

 1. The pH might be incorrect.
-The pH should be between 6 and 10 for Strep-Tactin®XT Superflow resins and between 4 and 10 for Strep-Tactin®XT 4Flow® resin, respectively.
+The pH should be between 4 and 10 for Strep-Tactin®XT 4Flow® resin.

 2. The Strep-tag®II or Twin-Strep-tag® are not present or have been cleaved: use protease deficient E. coli expression strains or add protease inhibitors during cell lysis to avoid tag degradation; check that the tag is not associated with a portion of the protein that is processed.